hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 To view and manage a workspace's variables, go to the workspace and click the **Variables** tab.

 The **Variables** page appears, showing all workspace-specific variables and variable sets applied to the workspace.
 This is where you can add, edit, and delete workspace-specific variables.
-You can also add and remove variable sets from this workspace.
+You can also apply and remove variable sets from the workspace.

 ![Screenshot: The initial appearance of a workspace's variables page](./images/vars.png)